Joseph John Farmer: Early life

+Career

 When the South African War broke out he served in a Field Hospital.
 He then served in the relief column sent to the beleaguered garrisons of Potchefstroom and Lydenburg, and saw action at Laing's Nek and again at Majuba Hill.

-Details

 Farmer was first utilised treating the wounded from the Battle of Ulundi during the Anglo-Zulu War.
 He was 26 years old, and a provisional lance-corporal in the Army Hospital Corps (later Royal Army Medical Corps), British Army during the First Boer War when the following deed took place on 27 February 1881, at Majuba Hill in South Africa for which he was awarded the VC:

-Further information

 He later achieved the rank of corporal.
 He was forced to leave the army due to his wounds and joined the Corps of Commissionaires and then became a house-painter.

-The medal
+Medal

 His Victoria Cross is displayed at the Army Medical Services Museum in Aldershot, England.